 #3 Misdiagnosis or Lack of Diagnosis Is Common

-#4 Sleep Disorders Are a Commonly Associated Condition
+#4 Sleep Disorders Often Accompany the Condition

 Up to 90% of fibromyalgia patients have trouble sleeping, and this is a major problem because lack of sleep can make some of the most debilitating symptoms worse.
 For example, the body cannot process pain properly without getting enough sleep, so tolerance to pain may be reduced.
 Also, the cognitive symptoms, or fibro fog, may all get worse with a lack of proper sleep at night.